 It was suggested to start with the first case.

 JVET-AB0045 relates to that case.
-Follow-up discussion was performed in a joint BoG with AG 5 on planning verification tests (toward preparation of output documents JVET-AB2021 and JVET-AB2022).
+Follow-up discussion was performed in a joint BoG with AG 5 at 1600 on Wed.
+26 October on planning verification tests toward preparation of output document JVET-AB2021 for testing of multi-layer coding.

 JVET-AB0270 Report on subjective performance evaluation of the ECM [M. Wien, V. Baroncini (Test coordinators)]

-Initial results presented (PowerPoint slides) Tuesday 25 Oct. at 1400.
+Initial results were presented (using PowerPoint slides) Tuesday 25 Oct. at 1400.

-Subjective improvement of ECM was found in a relatively consistent way, though confidence intervals slightly overlapping in the cases of expert viewing in Mainz.
-Very similar results obtained with non-expert viewers in Rome, but confidence intervals smaller, gain of ECM even more consistent than from the expert viewing.
+Subjective improvement of the ECM was found in a relatively consistent way, though confidence intervals slightly overlapping in the cases of the expert viewing conducted in Mainz.
+Very similar results were obtained with non-expert viewers in Rome, but with smaller confidence intervals, with the gain of the ECM even more consistent than from the expert viewing.

-It was agreed to request a joint meeting with parent bodies to discuss about future perspectives of video coding.
+It was agreed to request a joint meeting with parent bodies to discuss future perspectives on video coding.
+However, considering the multiple levels of closing sessions to be held for the wrap-up of the ITU-T SG16 meeting, it was too late to be able to arrange a joint session that would include Q6/16.
+See qq.

 Test material (0)